Glasgow Corporation Tramways

 GCT conductress cap badge — chrome with green enamel inlay.
 This badge was introduced during the Second World War and was worn right through to closure of the system.
 Author's Collection.

-A blow-up of the above photo, which clearly shows that the lady in question is wearing a male 30 Years GCT long-service badge, which was apparently all they had to hand — thanks to Brian McGarrigle for this information!
+An enlargement of the above photograph, which clearly shows that the lady in question is wearing a large 30-years long-service badge, which was apparently all they had to hand — thanks to Brian McGarrigle for this information!

 GCT Long-Service Badges